 Making the Butter Block

 The butter starts out at 60-65 degrees F and is shaped into a 5-inch square.
 Other recipes will call for starting with butter that is colder, i.e. 40 degrees F using a rolling pin to shape and roll the dough.
-The reason I start with the higher temperature is that most butter in the US is sold in quarter sticks and it is easier to shape the butter into the square if I first mix it all together in a bowl and then use a spatula and a bench scraper to shape it into a square.
-If you are buying butter that comes in a 1 pound block, then you can cut a 340 gram block and roll it out.
+The reason I start with the higher temperature is that most butter in the US is sold in quarter sticks and it is easier to shape the butter into a square if you first mix it all together in a bowl and then use a spatula and a bench scraper to shape it into a square.
+If you are buying butter that comes in a 1-pound block, then you can cut a 340-gram block and roll it out.

 Freeze and then refrigerate the dough to reduce the temperature.